savetheclocktower/tree-sitter-liquid/README.md

 A [Tree-sitter][] parser for [Liquid templates][Liquid].

+Nominally based on [`adamazing/tree-sitter-liquid`](git@github.com:savetheclocktower/tree-sitter-liquid.git), but with vast modifications.

 ## What’s supported?

 Nearly anything documented on either [Shopify’s Liquid site][Liquid] or the [LiquidJS site][LiquidJS].